Robbbo-T/AMPEL360-BWB-Q/OPTIM-FRAMEWORK/T-TECHNOLOGICAL/AMEDEO-PELLICCIA/README.md

 This paper formalizes a model-based, executable doctrine for complex aeronautical systems engineering that couples:
 (i) a domain taxonomy—the **AMEDEO-PELLICCIA methodology**—that makes large, multi-disciplinary programs tractable,
 (ii) a life-cycle process—**UTCS**, a set of 11 canonical phases spanning requirements through sustainment and recycling, and
 (iii) an optimization pipeline that enumerates a certifiable feasible set and selects architectures via risk-aware quantum/classical optimization.

 We instantiate the doctrine on a hydrogen-propelled Blended Wing Body (BWB) program, **AMPEL360-H₂-BWB-Q**, and show how requirements, verification, and governance artifacts are rendered as code (YAML/JSON), enabling audit-ready traceability from initial requirements to digital packages and certification security cases.

 **Contributions:**
 (a) a formal semantics for UTCS phases and artifacts,
 (b) an executable work-breakdown mapped to the AMEDEO-PELLICCIA domains, and
-(c) a mathematically precise selector using an \(E[cost] + \beta·CVaR_\alpha(cost)\) objective solved over a feasible set \(\mathcal{F}\) via QAOA or classical surrogates.
+(c) a mathematically precise selector using an \(E[cost] + \beta \cdot \mathrm{CVaR}_\alpha(cost)\) objective solved over a feasible set \(\mathcal{F}\) via QAOA or classical surrogates.

 **Keywords:** UTCS, MBSE, ARP4754A/4761, BWB, hydrogen aviation, QAOA, CVaR, digital twin, certification security, executable requirements.